The Hobby of Coin Collecting

 From the 15th century onwards, coin collecting became a hobby of kings and nobles, who employed agents to scour Europe and Asia for coins of beauty.
 Numismatic research was actively encouraged by aristocratic families and a major trade in coins began, fuelled by waves of excavations of ancient sites.
 King Louis XIV of France possessed a collection that he carefully watched over and attended to each and every day.

 The Victorian era saw the creation of numismatic societies and the emergence of a whole support industry of dealerships and magazines.
-By the dawn of the 21st century, Internet-driven coin trading became a major global business and coins were accepted as important vehicles for investment.
 Gold and silver coins have become particularly prized since the world economy entered its present period of economic uncertainty.

 Today’s collectors, however, just like Emperor Augustus, still value coins primarily for their aesthetic merit and historic significance.
 Established in the UK in 2005, The London Mint Office has added a new chapter to the history of coin collecting by widening the volume and variety of coins available to collectors such as you.